chainguard-dev/edu/content/open-source/sigstore/policy-controller/policies/disallowing-privileged-containers-with-policy-controller.md

 pod/yolo created
 ```

-Since the pod spec now ensures the container does not have and extra capabilities, or only those from the `#Allowed` set, the Policy Controller evaluates the pod spec against the CUE policy and admits the pod into the cluster.
+Since the pod spec now ensures the container does not have elevated privileges, the Policy Controller evaluates the pod spec against the CUE policy and admits the pod into the cluster.

 Delete the pod once you're done experimenting with it: